Software Infrastructure#

 However, on Windows this might not work for multiple reasons, and as we said above we do not provide support for running code on Windows.

 I didn’t find a way to work with Jupyter notebooks in Spyder on Windows.
-There is one hint on the how to pages that the add-on for Spyder doesn’t work with standalone Windows versions.
-I managed to make it work with the jupyter notebook in the browser (see that):
+There is one hint on the how to pages that t

 1. Open Anaconda Navigator.

-2. Go to environment and open sciml environment
+2. Go to environment and open the sciml environment

-3. Right klick on the environment and open terminal
+3. Right click on the environment and open the terminal

 4. ipython kernel install --user --name=sciml with user not changed